Traditionally Modern Food

 • Mix well and let the mixture boil and comes together

-• Add 1 tsp of tamarind extract and 2 cups of water and let the rasam comes to froth
+• Add 1 teaspoon of tamarind extract and 2 cups of water and let the rasam come to froth

 • Let it boil, meantime add chopped curry leaves and coriander leaves, ginger powder and mix well